I love citrus fruit, but living in the Vermont mountains, I don’t often have access to freshly grown lemons, limes, or oranges.

 Cold hardy, productive, and beautiful, this plant also grows well in containers.

-You can order trees in gallon-sized containers from Via Citrus, available via Amazon.
+You can order trees in gallon-sized containers from Via Citrus via Amazon.

 Rio Red Grapefruit (Citrus Paradisi)